-This indicates that the control input perturbations at different times ($t\neq s$) are temporally correlated.
-Next, the magnitude of the temporal change in the control input perturbation is
+This indicates that the control-input perturbations at different times ($t\neq s$) are temporally correlated.
+Next, the magnitude of the temporal change in the control-input perturbation is the following:

-Here, we have used the fact that, in the proposed method, the PID gains remain constant throughout the horizon.
-The above expression indicates that when the error terms vary slowly such that $E_t\simeq E_{t-1}$, the average temporal variation of the control input becomes small.
+Here, we used the fact that, in the proposed method, the PID gains remain constant throughout the horizon.
+The preceding expression indicates that when the error terms vary slowly such that $E_t\simeq E_{t-1}$, the average temporal variation of the control-input perturbation tends to be small.